Team Vienna 4 SUDC Awareness Inc. (nonprofit, 501c3)

 Knowledge of SUDC in the medical community and general public is extremely scarce.
-At this time, researchers do not know what causes SUDC, how to predict it or how to prevent it.
+Researchers do not know what causes SUDC or how to prevent it.
 Research is imperative, however no public funding of SUDC research currently exists.

 SUDC is the 5th leading category of death in children ages 1 to 4.